jbloom/phyloExpCM/docs/phyloExpCM_buildHyphyExpCM.rst

     - *A -> C, T -> G, C -> A, G -> T* = (9.0e-6 + 9.4e-6) / 2 = 9.2e-6

-  You can see that in this example, the assumption of reversibility seems to be quite good, as the two averaged values are very close.
-If they are not, you might want to question the assumption of reversibility.
-Unfortunately, this script is not currently set up to accept *makereversible* set to *False*, so that will require more algorithmic work (in practice, although `HYPHY`_ can accept non-reversible models, it seems to greatly slow the computations and their convergence).
+  You can see that in this example, the assumption of symmetry seems to be quite good, as the two averaged values are very close.
+Note that the symmetry enforced by this option is actually stricter than the requirement needed to make things reversible.

+  Overall, you are suggested to use :ref:`phyloExpCM_ExpModelOptimizeHyphyTree.py` to deal with making experimental models reversible, as this is a newer script that handles this better.

 * *model* specifies how we convert the experimentally determined amino-acid preferences in *aapreferences* into substitution probabilities between amino acids.
 There are currently two possible values: